-Demonstration of community support for a project is crucial for determining whether it should receive funding.
+Demonstration of Community Support: Demonstration of community support for a project is crucial for determining whether it should receive funding.
 Projects must have substantial evidence of community support to be considered for funding.
 Community support documentation can include: letters from elected officials and community groups, local transportation or community development plans, publications (including news articles), and any other documents that demonstrate public support for the project.